magicmathmandarin/financial-trading-data/README.md

 2. Check if there is any missing data
 3. Error checking

-## Time series data essential data mining tools
+## Time series data 时间序列 essential data mining tools
 1. Rolling (moving) window
 2. Resampling
 3. Select data with different frequencies